1 Book an appointment

 - whether they were getting a State Pension or any other benefits.

-- Certificate for Burial or Cremation (the ‘green form’) - gives permission for burial or an application for cremation.
+- Certificate for Burial or Cremation (the ‘green form’) giving permission for burial or an application for cremation will be emailed to your chosen funeral director or the person arranging the funeral.

-- Tell Us Once (TUO) reference number, allowing you to complete the process online or by phone.
+- Tell Us Once (TUO) reference number, allowing you to complete the process online or by phone, will be emailed or posted to you.

 Find more information on GOV.UK.Book your appointment online (external link)